Kindergarten Math Center Activities and a freebie file too! These ideas will engage your class all year long.

 Let me show you 12 kindergarten math center activities that will engage your class all year.
 By keeping these tasks the same (but switching up the materials they are working with) you can truly help your students work independently.
 You won’t need to explain these activities over and over, because they will already know them!
 Easy!

-We start this math center early in the year by using a simple dice.
+We start this math center early in the year by using a simple die.
 Then as the year progresses we add an addition or subtraction twist to it!
+Because the theme is aways changing, my class always gets excited when they see this activity in the math center tub.

 This is a class favorite.
 Once they learn how to play (in early September) we are ready to rock those math skills!
+This is a game that we introduce as a whole group activity.
+I divide the class into teams and we have a quick game of BUMP.
+After a few days of playing this math center, my students are eager to see it in a math center tub.
 We use it for subitizing, addition, and composing/decomposing teen numbers.

 Again… we start with a single die, then move up to adding 3 dice together!
 Sidenote: This student did not have a partner to play with, so she played with my dog, Dexter (who has never actually been to school…EVER!).